Canada Summer Jobs - Prepare to apply

 What is your organization's telephone number?

-This information will be posted publicly on Job Bank for youth to contact your organization if they have questions regarding the job.
+We will post this information publicly on Job Bank for youth to contact your organization if they have questions regarding the job.

 Check the box or select the item from the drop-down menus that best describes your organization.

-Note: If an organization disagrees with how their organization type is defined, they must provide a written explanation showing how their organization is funded and to whom they must report to about their activities.
+Note: If your organization disagrees with how their organization type is defined, you must provide a written explanation showing how your organization is funded and to whom it must report to about their activities.

-See Section 2 - What employers are eligible? for more details.
+Refer to Section 2 - What employers are eligible for more details.

 What is your organization's email address?

-This information will be posted publicly on Job Bank for youth to contact your organization if they have questions regarding the job, unless you would like to provide a separate address to be used only for the Job Bank posting in question 7 below.
+We will post this information publicly on Job Bank for youth to contact your organization if they have questions regarding the job, unless you would like to provide a separate address to be used only for the Job Bank posting in question 7 below.

 Do you have a different email address that you would prefer youth contact for questions regarding the job advertisement on Job Bank?